Pupil Premium Support – 2017/18

 Moving and Handling (M& H)/Sensory Support

-Qualified Moving and Handling Trainer – several years experience working in the PMLD class base.
+Two qualified Moving and Handling Trainers – One with several years experience working in the PMLD class base.
 Currently based in FE where she helps to development sensory curriculum, differentiating work for least able students.
-Works with all pupils across the school who have moving and handling needs: writing and monitoring M & H risk assessments and plans, providing training to staff and monitoring equipment needs.
+Second qualified 2016.
+Both work with all pupils across the school who have moving and handling needs: writing and monitoring M & H risk assessments and plans, providing training to staff and monitoring equipment needs.

-At least 10 PP pupils have this support in school
+18 PP pupils have this support in school with 5 under review

 Transition Support Teacher